 Muslims have the Islamic Calendar.
 According to this calendar, they determine the Islamic holidays, 30 days of Ramadan, Eid days and other rituals.
-The calendar consisting of 12 months in a year of 354 or 355 days.
+The calendar consists of 12 months in a year of 354 or 355 days.
 The calendar is made according to the Moon.
 So Rabi’ al-Awwal is one of the Islamic months.

 Rabīʿ al-ʾawwal is the 3rd Islamic Month.
 The actual meaning of Rabi’ al-awwal is the” First season of spring”.
-But in actual it is not related to the spring season.
-Because every Islamic year comes ten days earlier because of 355 days rather than 365 days of English Calendar.
+But in actuality it is not related to the spring season.
+Because every Islamic year comes ten days earlier because of 355 days rather than 365 days of the English Calendar.
 So if we consider this year, this month and the next half month is of Rabi al- awaal and nowadays there are winter season, not a spring season.

-However, the month is considered as a blessed month because our beloved Prophet Hazrat Muhamad (PBUH) was born on 12th Rabi al awwal on Monday.
+However, the month is considered a blessed month because our beloved Prophet Hazrat Muhamad (PBUH) was born on 12th Rabi al awwal on Monday.
 The date is not confirmed but the day is confirmed.
 People are confused between the 12th and 17th rabi al-awwal.
-According to the Sunni community Prophet was born on 12th Rabi al-awwal and according to Shia community the date the 17th Rabi al awwal.
+According to the Sunni community Prophet was born on the 12th Rabi al-awwal and according to the Shia community the date was the 17th Rabi al awwal.

 If we talk about the celebration of this month, then we will come to know that Pakistan is the country, that celebrates this month full of excitement and heart.
 We can see the free food stalls in every city and on every street for all people.
 They distribute a lot of happiness and kind acts in this month just to show our prophet that they Love him and follow him.